 - Interior comfort is fantastic—there’s sufficient room side-to-side and length-wise for two people to comfortably sleep.

 - We would prefer that the rainfly completely covers the tent body at the ends, but it only slightly impacts weather protection.

 - Not our favorite ventilation design (but it still does the job).

-|Big Agnes Copper Spur HV UL2||$450||2 lbs.
-12 oz.||20D||2||29 sq. ft.||40 in.||19.5 x 4 in.|
+|Big Agnes Copper Spur HV UL2||$450||3 lbs.
+2 oz.||15x20D||29 sq. ft.||40 in.||2||1P, 2P, 3P, 4P|

-The Big Agnes Fly Creek and Nemo’s own Hornet tent are a couple of popular 2-person designs that undercut the Dagger by over a pound and save you $10 to $30.
-But these tents compromise significantly in durability as well as interior and vestibule space, and in the case of the Fly Creek, only offer a single door.
+The Big Agnes Fly Creek HV UL2 and Nemo’s own Hornet tent are a couple of popular two-person designs that undercut the Dagger by over a pound and save you $60.
+But these tents compromise significantly in durability as well as interior and vestibule space, and, in the case of the Fly Creek, only offer a single door.
 Thru-hikers, solo backpackers, or those that love a brag-worthy tent weight will be very happy with the Fly Creek and Hornet—or even a superlight option like the Zpacks Duplex Flex—but the Dagger offers far fewer compromises for only a little extra weight.